By John James

 Periods have taken on new meaning in digital communication.
 When messaging platforms already separate complete thoughts into bubbles or blocks, adding a period can seem unnecessarily formal or even passive-aggressive.
 "Okay" feels neutral, while "Okay." can read as curt or annoyed.
 Gen Z is highly attuned to these subtle distinctions.

 Very rapidly!
 New terms emerge constantly, and once terms go mainstream (especially if adopted by brands or older people), they often fall out of favor with Gen Z. This is why trying to use the "latest slang" can be risky - by the time you learn it, it might already be considered cringe.
 Core texting patterns (lowercase, abbreviations, etc.) remain more stable.
+In 2026, the pace has only accelerated with viral TikTok trends cycling through slang terms in weeks rather than months.

 Not necessarily.
 Authenticity matters more than adopting a style that feels unnatural to you.
 Most Gen Z individuals don't expect older people to text exactly like them.
 However, understanding their communication patterns can help bridge generational gaps and prevent misunderstandings about tone or intent.

 Social media platforms like TikTok and Instagram are good places to observe current usage.
 Comment sections on popular content can show you how Gen Z communicates in real-time.
 Having regular conversations with actual Gen Z people in your life is even better.
 Remember that observation is more effective than trying to memorize lists of slang terms.
+In 2026, you can also use AI tools to analyze trending communication patterns, though nothing beats authentic interaction with the generation itself.

 Absolutely.
 Gen Z is adept at code-switching and understands when more formal communication is appropriate.
 They generally use proper grammar, punctuation, and formatting in professional emails or work-related messages.
 Their casual texting style is reserved for peers and informal situations.